hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 In order to ensure the download works correctly, you must upload all the object segments to the same container and ensure each object name has a common prefix where their names sort in the order they should be concatenated.
-You also must create and upload a manifest file.
-The manifest file is simply a zero-byte file with the extra 'X-Object-Manifest' request header.
-The value is the container and prefex in this format: "{container}/{prefix}" , where {container}
-is the container the object segments are in and {prefix} is the common prefix for all the segments.
+You also must create and upload a manifest object.
+The manifest object is simply a zero length object with the extra 'X-Object-Manifest' request header.
+The value is the container and prefex in this format: `{container}/{prefix}` , where `{container}` is the container the object segments are in and `{prefix}` is the common prefix for all the segments.

 It is best to upload all the segments first and then create or update